TuanYi/BLACK_MELODY/README.md

 # BLACK_MELODY
-BLACK holes MEasured or LOcated by DYnamical (radial velocity) method
+BLACK holes MEasured or LOcated by DYnamical (radial velocity) method.
+This repository Will be updated regularly every Friday, with a probability of 0.25.

 ## About
 This is a project aiming to collect stellar-mass black holes (BH) measured by dynamical method.